Fort Saunders

+History

+Construction

 Fort Saunders, a solid log house of two stories, was probably constructed in or before May 1856, becoming a stronghold for southerners who settled the area.
 It contained port holes to allow its occupants to shoot at anyone attacking it.
 The house had considerable breastworks surrounding it.
 Situated along Washington Creek, this partisan fort was in a very hilly area.
 It was probably on top of a high ridge.
 James Saunders, according to Acting Gov. Daniel Woodson, kept a number of U.S. muskets for the defense of Douglas County inside his fortress home.

 In August 1856 the northern partisans began to move against the southern forts in the area.
 On August 5 free-state partisans took another southern stronghold at New Georgia.
 Many of the southern defenders who fled New Georgia's fort made their way to Fort Saunders.
 On August 12 Franklin's Fort, another area southern fort was taken in a pitched battle.
 On this same day Maj.
 David S. Hoyt, a partisan of the northern cause, made his way to the fort to learn all he could about the conditions there.

 Hoyt had a discussion with Col. B. F. Treadwell, the fort's commander.
 It seems that men from the fort were committing depredations against the free-state settlers and some settlers were harassed.
 One source said appeals had been made to the U.S. Army to intervene to put an end to the depredations.
 Army leaders would not act unless requested by the territorial government, which refused to make such a request.
 Hoyt tried, but failed, to make an arrangement with Treadwell to have these problems ended.
 Hoyt and Treadwell were both Freemasons.
 Hoyt trusted Treadwell to ensure the safety of a fellow Mason.
 Hoyt was not harmed while at the fort, but on his return trip he was brutally murdered and his body was mutilated before it was buried in a shallow grave.